TOPIC -

 were harder than usual due to light compression, but they were still very

 dense, "chunky" nugs.
-I wish I would have saved more of it, but it was
+I wish I would have saved more of it, but it was a big

 hit with the friends & didn't last long.